 Program in ASL and English Interpreting

-The ASL/ English Interpreting Program introduces students to the theory and practice of interpreting.
-It provides a strong foundation in language, culture, interpreting, and linguistics.
-Students develop their abilities in ASL and English, analyze features of ASL and English, discuss ethical issues, and perform guided practice with both simultaneous and consecutive interpreting.
-The combination of this background with a broad liberal arts education prepares students to enter the profession of interpreting, which serves diverse populations and encompasses a wide range of subjects and settings.
+The ASL/ English Interpreting Program offers courses for a complete Minor in ASL as well as a program for the theory and practice of interpreting.
+Students who choose the Minor in ASL attain advanced ASL skills that can be combined with another major and used in education, social work, business and other disciplines.
+The program provides a strong foundation in language, culture, interpreting, and linguistics.
+For those students interested in English Interpreting, the program develops abilities in ASL and English while increasing understanding of ethical issues and providing guided practice with both simultaneous and consecutive interpreting.
+Through this program, students are prepared to enter the profession of interpreting, which serves diverse populations and encompasses a wide range of subjects and settings.

 Why Study American Sign Language? and how to start!